google/cel-go/ext/README.md

 ### LowerAscii

-Produces a new string where all ASCII characters are lower-cased.
+Returns a new string where all ASCII characters are lower-cased.

 This function does not perform Unicode case-mapping for characters outside the ASCII range.